-When a joint causes you pain or doesn’t function like it should, everyday life can become very difficult.
-Because we rely on joints perform just about any movement, it’s very important to accurately diagnose and treat joint conditions before they become unbearable.
+When a joint causes you pain or doesn't function like it should, everyday life can become very difficult.
+Because we rely on joints to perform just about any movement, it's very important to accurately diagnose and treat joint conditions before they become unbearable.
 The Resurgens Joint Replacement Center specializes in diagnosing and treating conditions in two of the largest joints: the knee and hip.

 Knee Joint Conditions

 Your knee is a complex joint with many components, making it vulnerable to a variety of injuries and one of the most common reasons people see their doctors.
-Trauma-related injuries, such as knee fractures, and degenerative conditions, such as osteonecrosis or osteoarthritis of the knee, are often treated through joint replacement.
+Trauma-related injuries, such as knee fractures, and degenerative conditions, such as osteonecrosis or osteoarthritis of the knee, are often treated through knee replacement.
 Understanding the anatomy of your knee can give you a further insight into the joint conditions that affect the knee joint.

 Visit our interactive library of knee conditions including those that might lead to a total knee replacement.
 If you are experiencing limited mobility, stiffness, or pain; schedule an appointment with one of our expert physicians who can diagnose your knee condition.

 The hip joint is the largest "ball and socket" joint in the body located where the thigh bone meets the pelvic bone.
 Common conditions that might lead to hip replacement include hip fractures and degenerative hip diseases, such as osteoarthritis of the hip and rheumatoid arthritis.
 To better learn about joint conditions that can affect the hip, read more about the anatomy of your hip joint here.